Queensland: 21st century

-In 2003, Queensland adopted maroon as the state's official colour.
+In 2003 Queensland adopted maroon as the state's official colour.
 The announcement was made as a result of an informal tradition to use maroon to represent the state in association with sporting events.

 After three decades of record population growth, Queensland was impacted by major floods between late 2010 and early 2011, causing extensive damage and disruption across the state.

 In 2020, Queensland was impacted by the COVID-19 pandemic.
 Despite a low number and abrupt decline in cases from April 2020 onward, social distancing requirements were implemented from March 2020 including the closure of the state borders.

 Geography

-With a total area of 1,852,642 square kilometres (715,309 square miles), Queensland is an expansive state with a highly diverse range of climates and geographical features.
-If Queensland were an independent nation, it would be the world's 16th largest, being approximately the same size as Mexico, Indonesia, and Mongolia.
+With a total area of 1,729,742 square kilometres (715,309 square miles), Queensland is an expansive state with a highly diverse range of climates and geographical features.
+If Queensland were an independent nation, it would be the world's 16th largest in terms of area.

 Queensland's eastern coastline borders the Coral Sea, an arm of the Pacific Ocean.
 The state is bordered by the Torres Strait to the north, with Boigu Island off the coast of New Guinea representing the northern extreme of its territory.
 The triangular Cape York Peninsula, which points toward New Guinea, is the northernmost part of the state's mainland.
 West of the peninsula's tip, northern Queensland is bordered by the Gulf of Carpentaria.
 To the west, Queensland is bordered by the Northern Territory, at the 138th meridian east, and to the southwest by northeastern South Australia.
 The state's southern border with New South Wales is constituted in the east by the watershed from Point Danger to the Dumaresq River, and the Dumaresq, Macintyre and Barwon rivers.
 The west of the southern border is defined by the 29th parallel south (including some minor historical encroachments) until it reaches South Australia.

-Like much of eastern Australia, the Great Dividing Range runs roughly parallel with, and inland from, the coast, and areas west of the range are arider than the humid coastal regions.
+Like much of eastern Australia, the Great Dividing Range runs roughly parallel with, and inland from, the coast, and areas west of the range are more arid than the humid coastal regions.
 The Great Barrier Reef, which is the world's largest coral reef system, runs parallel to the state's Coral Sea coast between the Torres Strait and K'gari (Fraser Island).
 Queensland's coastline includes the world's three largest sand islands: K'gari (Fraser Island), Moreton, and North Stradbroke.

 The state contains six World Heritage-listed preservation areas: the Great Barrier Reef along the Coral Sea coast, K'gari (Fraser Island) on the Wide Bay–Burnett region's coastline, the wet tropics in Far North Queensland including the Daintree Rainforest, Lamington National Park in South East Queensland, the Riversleigh fossil sites in North West Queensland, and the Gondwana Rainforests in South East Queensland.

 The state is divided into several unofficial regions which are commonly used to refer to large areas of the state's vast geography.
 These include: